mv-2112/canonical-openstack-docs/how-to/misc/using-the-openstack-cli.rst

 the CLI by using the standard ``openstack`` client commands.
 The CLI client is provided as part of the ``openstack`` snap.

-The client recognises the environment variables stored in generated credential files.
+The client recognizes the environment variables stored in generated credential files.
 Source a cloud credentials file to set these environment variables in the current shell before using the client: